FAMILIAR-project/familiar-documentation/manual/composition.md

 The internal details of the merge implementation are also worth to describe.
 The principle is to encode each feature model as a formula and then computes a "composed" formula.
 This can be achieved by '''denoting''' into the Boolean logic the configuration semantics (e.g., of "union").
-More details can be found in ECMFA'10 paper or PhD thesis (see references below).
+A hierarchy is then automatically selected and variability information is synthesized (more details can be found in ECMFA'10 paper or PhD thesis, see references below).

 ### Reference-based approach